Being a fiction author is a novel profession, pun intended.

 - Why are his breath fresheners so valuable?
 Because they are in mint condition.

-- My wife misses me a lot last week, but this morning her aim got better!
+- My wife missed me a lot last week, but this morning her aim got better!

 - Will February march?
 No, but April may.